ln-komandur/ESP32/Espressif-IDE - installation.md

 $ which python3
 /usr/bin/python3
 ```

-The below is the **summary of all pre-requisites met** by the steps that follow
+The below are **python and pip requirements** for the steps that follow

+`sudo nala install python3-pip # This may already be met`

 `sudo nala install python-is-python3 # Install this.
 But not sure if this is required`

+The below is the **summary of all pre-requisites met** by the steps that follow

 ```
 $ java --version